JustJarvaz/starter-restaurant-reservation-original/README.md

    - display a `Submit` button that, when clicked, saves the new table then displays the `/tables` page
    - display a `Cancel` button that , when clicked, returns the user to the previous page
 1. The `/dasboard` page will
+   - display a list of all reservations in one area.
-   - On one side, displays a list all tables for the restaurant sorted by `table_number`.
-The other side is the list of reservations.
+   - display a list all tables for the restaurant sorted by `table_name` in another area.
      - Each table will display "Free" or "Occupied" depending on whether a group is seated at the table.
+   - The "Free" or "Occupied" text must have a `data-table-id-status=${table.table_id}` attribute, so it can be found by the tests.
+   - The areas for displaying reservations and table can be arranged any way you like; left and right or top and bottom, etc.
-   - Display a "Seat now" button on each reservation for the current date only.
+   - Display a "Seat" button on each reservation.
+   - "Seat" button must be a link with an `href` attribute that equals `/reservations/${reservation_id}/seat`, so it can be found by the tests.
-   - the "Seat now" button will be disabled or hidden if the reservation is already assigned to a table.
+   - the "Seat" button will be disabled or hidden if the reservation is already assigned to a table.
    - Reservations may be seated at any time; before or after the actual reservation time.
 1. The `/reservations/:reservation_id/seat` page will
    - have the following required and not-nullable fields.